NASRec: Weight Sharing Neural Architecture Search for Recommender Systems: Introduction

-The supernet itself forms a search space.
+The supernet essentially forms a search space.
 We obtain a model by zeroing out some operators and connections in the supernet, that is, a subnet of the supernet is equivalent to a model.
 As all subnets share weights from the same supernet, it is dubbed as Weight Sharing NAS.
 To efficiently search models/subnets in the NASRec search space, we advance one-shot approaches~\cite{cai2019once,yu2020bignas} to recommendation domain.
 We propose \textit{Single-operator Any-connection sampling} to decouple operator selections and increase connection coverage, \textit{operator-balancing interaction} blocks to fairly train subnets in the supernet, and \textit{post-training fine-tuning} to reduce weight co-adaptation.
-These approaches allow a better ranking of subnet models in the supernet (i.e., 0.16 Pearson $\rho$ improvement and 0.11 Kendall $\tau$ improvement on full NASRec search space) and a more efficient training of the supernet (i.e., up to 2.5$\times$ lower training time).
-An improved ranking quality and training efficiency gives searchers a stronger signal and lower cost to distinguish models.
+These approaches enable a better training efficiency and ranking of subnet models in the supernet, resulting in $\sim$0.001 log loss reduction of searched models on full NASRec search space.

-We evaluate NASRec on three popular CTR benchmarks and demonstrate the significant improvements compared to both hand-crafted models and NAS-crafted models.
-Remarkably, NASRec advances the state-of-the-art with log loss reduction of $\sim 0.001$, $\sim 0.002$ on Criteo and KDD Cup 2012, respectively.
-On Avazu, NASRec advances the state-of-the-art PROFIT~\cite{gao2021progressive} with AUC improvement of $0.002$ and on-par log loss, while outperforming PROFIT~\cite{gao2021progressive} on Criteo by 0.002 log loss reduction.
+We evaluate our NAS-crafted models, NASRecNets on three popular CTR benchmarks and demonstrate significant improvements compared to both hand-crafted models and NAS-crafted models.
+Remarkably, NASRecNet advances the state-of-the-art with log loss reduction of $\sim 0.001$, $\sim 0.003$ on Criteo and KDD Cup 2012, respectively.
+On Avazu, NASRec advances the state-of-the-art PROFIT~\cite{gao2021progressive} with AUC improvement of $\sim 0.002$ and on-par log loss, while outperforming PROFIT~\cite{gao2021progressive} on Criteo by $\sim$0.003 log loss reduction.

-In addition, NASRec only needs to train a single supernet thanks to the efficient weight sharing mechanism, and thus greatly reduces the search cost.
-We summarize our major contributions below.